-San Asensio: these vineyards are located in Naverilla Valley.
+San Asensio: these vineyards are located in Najerilla Valley.
 They are older than 35 years, and they are planted in bush.
-Harvesting is made manually in boxes of 14 kilos each.
+Harvesting is done manually in boxes of 14 kilos each.
 The ground is composed by ferrous clay soil and is oriented towards the North.
 The vineyards are 700 meters high.
 Varieties: Tempranillo, Mazuelo y Viura.

 Ventosa: Rioja Alta area.
 Vineyards older than 40 years, planted in bush.
-Poor ferrous clay soil, south-west orientated.
+Poor ferrous clay soil, south-west orientation.
 Manual harvesting in boxes of 12 kilos each.
 Varieties: Tempranillo.

 Each of these features are shown in the personality that each wine boasts.